What is Dry Drunk Syndrome?

 …has an underlying mental health condition such as generalized depression, anxiety, or bipolar disorder that has not been effectively addressed or treated.

-…fail to take advantage of therapy, counseling, and or external support such as family, friends, 12-step meetings, etc.
+…failed to take advantage of therapy, counseling, and or external support such as family, friends, 12-step meetings, etc.

 Signs of Dry Drunk Syndrome Vs. Healthy Recovery